AdobeDocs/workfront.en/help/manage-work/tasks/manage-tasks/critical-path.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## View the Critical Path

-You can view the tasks that belong to the Critical Path in the following areas of the `Workfront` application:
+You can view the tasks that belong to the Critical Path in the following areas of the Workfront application:

 * [View the Critical Path in the Gantt chart](#critical-path-in-gantt)
 * [View the Critical Path in a task list or report](#critical-path-in-a-view)